 - Column sorting: User stories can be sorted by any column just by clicking on the column header.

-- Sprint items order: When user stories are ordered by the first column (number of item), rows can be re-ordered by drag & dropping them.
+- Sprint items order: When user stories are ordered by the first column (number of item), rows can be re-ordered by dragging & dropping them.
 This will let you manage the user stories list of the sprint so that the more relevant user stories are always displayed first on the list.

 - In-line editing: Any user story field displayed in the sprint wall can be edited from that view just by double clicking on the field you want to modify.

-- View: The user stories Name field is a link to the user story detail page.
+- View: The user stories' Name field is a link to the User Story detail page.

 - Edit: It will display the user story edit window.

-- Move to next Sprint: It will move this user story to the next Sprint.
+- Move to next Sprint: It will move this user story to the next sprint.

-- Remove from the Sprint: It will leave the user story Sprint field empty, so that the user story goes directly to the backlog.
+- Remove from the Sprint: It will leave the user story sprint field empty, so that the user story goes directly to the backlog.